jtbricker/python-kroger-client/README.md

     - Search for locations
     - Add a product to a users card (requires customer authorization)

+## Setup

+This project was developed on Python 3.7.5

+A [requirements.txt](./requirements.txt) is provided with the projects dependencies.

+In addition, to use the `KrogerCustomerClient` webscraper to automatically authorize your kroger account, you must have a chrome-driver installed and on your PATH for selenium to use.

 ## Usage

 ### Set environment variables